South Africa routs Japan to advance to Rugby World Cup semifinals | The Japan Times

 South Africa ended Japan’s phenomenal run at the Rugby World Cup with a 26-3 win in Sunday night’s quarterfinal.

-Japan, which was playing a World Cup knockout match for the first time ever, fell behind to an early Makazole Mapimpi try before a Yu Tamura penalty sent the Brave Blossoms into halftime trailing by just two points.
+Japan, which was playing a World Cup knockout match for the first time ever, fell behind to an early Makazole Mapimpi try at Tokyo Stadium before a Yu Tamura penalty sent the Brave Blossoms into halftime trailing by just two points.

 But the Springboks, who are looking to win the trophy for the third time, turned the screw in the second half with three penalties from the boot of Handre Pollard, before two tries in the space of four minutes made the game safe for South Africa.